top of page

 Richard Stovall

-Stomolophus meleagris - common name - Cannonball Jellyfish
+Stomolophus meleagris - common name: Cannonball jellyfish

-It is possible that sightings of this species in SE Asia have been misidentified from other species [1].
-This medium-sized species can grow up to 18 cm wide, with a milky yellow or bluish color, leading down to a brown margin of the bell.
-It eats zooplankton and is preyed upon by sea turtles and sun fish [1].
-An early recording of S. meleagris in Hong Kong came from The sea shore ecology of Hong Kong by Morton and Morton (1983), though more recent information puts its range around the Americas.
-This is given support by a genetic study that found the species in Chinese waters matches Nemopilema nomurai (common name: Nomura's jellyfish) [4]
+Sightings of this species in SE Asia have been misidentified from another species, Nemopilema nomurai [1].
+An early recording of S. meleagris in Hong Kong came from "The sea shore ecology of Hong Kong" by Morton and Morton (1983), though more recent information puts its range around the Americas.
+This is given support by a genetic study that found the species in Chinese waters matches Nemopilema nomurai (common name: Nomura's jellyfish) [4].
+Earlier researchers misidentified Nemopilema nomurai due to nomenclature confusion between Japanese and Western scientists [12].
+So far, mainly recorded from Morton and Morton (1983).

-Pelagia panopyra (noctiluca) -
+Pelagia panopyra (noctiluca) - common name: Mauve stinger

 P. panopyra - common name Sea Nettle.
 P. noctiluca common name - Mauve Stinger